 Elastic: Elasticsearch

-Product docs, platform capabilities, and operational guidance.
+Product documentation, platform capabilities, and operational guidance.

 Elasticsearch is a distributed search and analytics engine built on Apache Lucene.
 In system design it is usually used as a dedicated search layer over a transactional database: this enables fast full-text queries and filtering, but requires deliberate work with indices, consistency, and operational cost.